CostaTech/TencleOS/README.md

 **5. Source Code Protection**
 - Python source files removed from distribution
 - Only compiled tlang.exe included
-- Full interpreter with all DLLs in dist/tlang/ folder
+- Full interpreter with all DLLs in System/tlang/ folder
 - Fixes input() freeze bug (no --onefile flag)
-- Used for non-pygame applications (os.tl, calculator.tl, time.tl)
+- Used for non-pygame applications (os_new.tl, calculator.tl, time.tl)
 - Protected source code - core interpreter is no longer modifiable
 - Faster startup time for shell and basic apps
 - Python 3.11 still required for pygame-based games (snake.tl, flappybird.tl)